stanistan/veun-http-demo/docs/cmd/demo-server/main.go.md

 ## The Deets

-Let's actually call our logger first, this part is uninteresting, this is what we defined in the [boostrapping doc](/docs/cmd/demo-server/bootstrap).
+Let's actually call our logger first, this part is uninteresting, this is what we defined in the [bootstrap](/docs/cmd/demo-server/bootstrap.md).

 ```go
 initLogger()